YTasheva/Yuliya-React-Portfolio/README.md

 * User interface style is clean and polished.

-* Application uses a color scheme other than the default Bootstrap color palette.
+* Application uses a colour scheme other than the default Bootstrap colour palette.

 * Repository has a unique name.